axwhyzee/multi-modal-retrieval/README.md

 ```

 2. Install Docker
+3. Increase Docker memory limit to at least 12GB
-3. Run `source run.sh` to clone the services + build and/or start the docker containers
+4. Run `source run.sh` to clone the services + build and/or start the docker containers
-4. Insert dummy data by running `python insert.py`
+5. Insert dummy data by running `python insert.py`
-5. Go to `http://localhost:3000` to access the web-based GUI
+6. Go to `http://localhost:3000` to access the web-based GUI

 ## Workers
 To scale up a particular service like `embedding_service_event_consumer`, change the docker command in `run.sh` as shown